Swedish Prime Minister Erlander with an Ericsson videophone in 1969.

 "Who says what, in which channel, to whom, with what effect?"

 Choosing the right medium depends on the other parameters in the model.
-If a corporation is promoting niche products or trying to gain strong relations with a small target audience, a personal SMS, E-mail or letter might more appropriate media than a poster in the subway.
-If it is important to measure the exact effect of a campaign it makes sense to use a medium that supports more than one-way communication.
+As a scenario let's say a corporation is promoting niche products or trying to gain strong relations with a small target audience.
+In this case a personal SMS, E-mail or letter might more appropriate than a poster in the subway.
+Another example could be that it is important to measure the exact effect of a campaign, in this case it makes sense to choose a medium that supports more than one-way communication.

 We also distinct between one-way-media and two- or more-way-media.